raian621/capstone-deployment-files/README.md

 # capstone-deployment-files
-Deployment files for 4902 Capstone project
+Files used for deploying the capstone project server.